 Prepping the Company for My Location Independence

 Six months before I left, I was already prepping the business for my departure.
 I spent some time looking at the tasks I would do day-to-day and how I could delegate them properly, as I knew I’d have spotty internet access right from the beginning of my trip.

 Dealing with day-to-day tasks was easy, but it was the less-frequent monthly, quarterly, and yearly tasks that took more time to break down and make procedures for.

 Giving myself that six month lead time gave me a decent amount of time to write out procedures for these tasks as they came up and were still fresh in my mind.

 Lesson: Give yourself some lead time to anticipate the oddball things you may run into when you’re away.

 Assembling My “Dream Team”

-One of the things I found during this pre-prep time was that I acting as a middle-man between some of the important people that we deal with on an infrequent basis.
+One of the things I found during this prep time was that I acting as a middle-man between some of the important people we deal with on an infrequent basis.

 For example, if the accountant needed a document from the bookkeeper, he would e-mail me.
-I would then e-mail the bookkeeper, who would send me the document that I would forward on to the accountant.
-It didn’t happen all that often, but it was time consuming and unnecessary difficult.
+I would then e-mail the bookkeeper, who would send me the document that I’d forward on to the accountant.
+It didn’t happen all that often, but it was time-consuming and unnecessary.